passy/glashammer-rdrei/docs/source/documentation.rst

     Learn how to use builtin glashammer events, and how to create and use your own.

+:ref:`config`
+    Glashammer applications are configurable by default, and this chapter will show you how to add and use your own configuration variables.

+:ref:`statics`
+    This chapter will describe how to serve static files through WSGI, and then how to override that with real web server sharing.

 :ref:`bundles`
     Glashammer is extended by the way of "bundles".
 This chapter describes the ready-made bundles available with Glashammer, and explains how to create